 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Indiana's five investor-owned electric utilities are offering five core energy efficiency programs under the Energizing Indiana initiative.
-Energizing Indiana - a statewide collaborative including the Indiana Office of Utility Consumer Counselor (OUCC), other consumer organizations, and utilities - was launched on January 2, 2012.
-Program participation is voluntary and there are no charges to sign up.
-However, by law, the initiative will conclude at the end of 2014 with some of its programs to be phased out in the coming weeks.
+Energizing Indiana - a statewide collaborative including the Indiana Office of Utility Consumer Counselor (OUCC), other consumer organizations, and utilities - was launched in 2012.
+By law, the initiative will conclude at the end of 2014 with some of its programs to be phased out in the coming weeks.